NetSepio/wallet/README.md

-# Nucleus
+# NetSepio
-NetSepio Nucleus App for Android and iOS built with Flutter
+NetSepio NetSepio App for Android and iOS built with Flutter